-Police warn of new scam involving takeover of Whatsapp accounts
+Police warn of new scam involving takeover of WhatsApp accounts

 They would claim to help the victims sign up and claim prizes for fake lucky draws allegedly conducted by Lazada, Shopee or Qoo10.

-Victims were also instructed by the scammers to share the One-Time Password that they receive.
+Victims were also instructed by the scammers to share the one-time password (OTP) that they receive.

 READ: At least S$1.2 million lost in Facebook impersonation scams